 How Will the All-Star Teams Be Selected?

-Both the Western and Eastern Conference starters were chosen by using a voting combination from media (25%), players (25%), and fans (50%), while the reserves were selected by coaches.
-The starters and reserves were revealed on Thursday, February 18 and Monday, February 22, respectively.
-The 2021 NBA All-Star Draft is scheduled for Thursday, March 4 at 8 p.m ET on TNT.
+Both the Western and Eastern Conference starters were chosen by using a voting combination of media (25%), players (25%), and fans (50%), while the reserves were selected by coaches.
+The 2023 NBA All-Star Draft is scheduled for Tuesday, February 14 at 8 p.m ET on TNT.

 Having already announced the season’s All-Stars, all that awaits is the division of players amongst the two teams in a live draft.
 The two captains, Lakers’ forward LeBron James (with the 1st pick) representing the Western Conference and Brooklyn’s forward Kevin Durant (KD) appearing for the Eastern Conference, will pick their choices from a pool of players selected as starters and reserves without regard to conference affiliation.
 The first four picks by Durant and James will come from among the West’s and East’s elected starters.
 However, Durant will not play due to a left hamstring injury.